pliu131/HackBU/Full Lectures/WEEK1CSS.md

 CSS is similar to HTML in that it is a text file that is understood by the web browser, and instead of being saved as a .html file, it is saved as a .css file.

-## The Box Model (Think Inside the Box)
-Before we start talking about CSS syntax, we will talk about the box model, which just makes it easier to understand how to use CSS.

-* INSERT DIAGRAM OF BOX MODEL
-(Important not to confuse this with inline or block elements.
-Everything is inside a box.)

 ## CSS Selectors, Properties, and Values
 Here's an example we saw earlier: